 Emphasized repeatedly, compressor and fan noises can be the root of the refrigerator making a humming noise.
 Firstly, instead of directly calling for expert help, use a toothbrush or so to wipe them clean.
 If the noise persists, then the professionals can figure out the crux for you.

 A loose handle or door can produce a rattling or humming sound that can be irritating if left unchecked.
 When using the refrigerator, make sure that the doors are properly closed and handles are tightened.
 Our first recommendation is however instead of directly inspecting the inside of the fridge, maybe first start with the outside.

-If your refrigerator is making a humming noise it can be really irritating, especially if you’re unsure of the source.
-But often the situation may not always be something to worry about.
-Considering such factors as compressor, condenser or the ice maker initially is more recommended, before calling a professional.
+If your refrigerator makes a humming noise, it can be irritating, especially if you’re unsure of the source, but it’s often nothing to worry about.
+Consider such factors as the compressor, condenser, or ice maker before calling a professional.